Chat, teams, channels, & apps in Microsoft Teams

 Teams provides a great out-of-the-box collaboration experience for your organization, and most organizations find that the default settings work for them.
 This article helps you decide whether to change any of the default settings, based on your organization's profile and business requirements, then it walks you through each change.
 We've split the settings into two groups, starting with the core set of changes you're more likely to make.
 The second group includes the additional settings you may want to configure, based on your organization's needs.

 To get started, watch our short Teams chat, teams, and channels video (4:30 minutes):

 New in November 2019

 - You can now use Advisor for Teams (preview) to help you roll out Microsoft Teams.
 Advisor for Teams (preview) walks you through your Teams rollout.
-It assesses your Office 365 environment and identifies the most common configurations that you may need to update or modify before you can successfully roll out Teams.
+It assesses your Microsoft 365 or Office 365 environment and identifies the most common configurations that you may need to update or modify before you can successfully roll out Teams.

 - Microsoft Teams Essentials for IT YouTube channel, including short (8-10 minute) videos that show you how to roll out, configure, and manage Teams.

-We recommend that you include our featured apps-such as Planner-in your initial Teams rollout.
+We recommend that you include our featured apps -- such as Planner -- in your initial Teams rollout.
 Add other apps, bots, and connectors as you drive Teams adoption.

 Chat deployment prerequisites

 Before you roll out Teams across your organization, take time to confirm that your environment is ready for Teams.
 Review Prepare your organization's network for Teams and make any required changes to your environment.